-So I decided to have a professional songwriter create a song for him.
+But then, I decided to have a professional songwriter create a song for him.
+This could be way more romantic than photos, right?
 It’s completely original, including the lyrics, chords, everything.
 Songfinch matched me with a Nashville-based songwriter and I’m thrilled with what she came up with.
 Her name is Lauren Shera and I found out that she and her husband welcomed their first child just 10 days after Lola was born.
 It was meant to be!
 Take a listen…

 I wanted to do something special for Jeremy for his very first Father’s Day to show my gratitude for his above-and-beyond strength during the most difficult time period of our lives together thus far.